ghostvic/leetcode/README.md

 # leetcode
-This project is for imporve coding ability.
+This project is for imporving coding ability.